It’s safe to say that I had no idea of what to expect when I began backpacking Kyrgyzstan for the World Nomad Games.

 Any leftover currency can be easily exchanged for a decent rate at Bishkek's airport.

-I traveled to Kyrgyzstan in early fall and expected the weather to be moderately warm.
+I traveled to Kyrgyzstan in the early fall and expected the weather to be moderately warm.

 Kyrgyzstan's weather can be largely unpredictable.
 Depending on the time of the year, I'd come ready for any weather – including that of the wet variety.